dzackgarza/Notes/Talks/Integration Workshop/Notes.md

   - The trick: only need to know how to compute a contour integral on a circle around a single pole $z_0$ of order $n$, thus want to compute some $\oint g(z)$.
 So just rewrite $g(z) = \frac{f(z)}{(z-z_0)^n}$ (i.e. ‘extract’ the nonsingular part for the numerator) and apply this theorem.

-# A Demonstrative Example
+# Example 1: A Reciprocal of a Polynomial

-Want to compute the following integral:
+Suppose we want to compute the following integral:
 $$
 I = \int_{-\infty}^\infty \frac{1}{x^6+1} ~dx
 $$